DianaHuallpa/AUV-AIAPAEC/README.md

 ## Running Package

-After you have installed the Python libraries and downloaded the AUV simulator package and placed it on your desktop you can launch it using the following commands:
+After installing the Python libraries and downloading the AUV-AIAPAEC simulator package, you can start it using the following commands:
 ```
 cd AUV-AIAPAEC/PyAUVsimulator
 python main.py